 After a thyroidectomy (and possibly radioactive iodine [radioiodine] therapy), you will need to take daily thyroid hormone (levothyroxine) pills.
 But one advantage of this surgery over lobectomy is that your doctor can most often watch you for disease recurrence afterward using radioiodine scans and thyroglobulin blood tests.

 If cancer has spread to nearby lymph nodes in the neck, these will be removed at the same time surgery is done on the thyroid.
 This is especially important for treatment of medullary thyroid cancer and for anaplastic cancer (when surgery is an option).

-For papillary or follicular cancer where only 1 or 2 enlarged lymph nodes are thought to contain cancer, the enlarged nodes may be removed and any small deposits of cancer cells that may be left are then treated with radioactive iodine (see “Radioactive iodine [radioiodine] therapy”).
+For papillary or follicular cancer where only 1 or 2 enlarged lymph nodes are thought to contain cancer, the enlarged nodes may be removed and any small deposits of cancer cells that may be left are then treated with radioactive iodine (see the section about radioactive iodine [radioiodine] therapy).
 More often, several lymph nodes near the thyroid are removed in an operation called a central compartment neck dissection.
 Removal of even more lymph nodes, including those on the side of the neck, is called a modified radical neck dissection.